-Experience gains of \$55 in 2020 were \$7 lower than 2019.
-The gains in 2020 were primarily a result of positive investment experience, favorable annuity mortality experience across Canada, Europe and Capital and Risk Solutions and favourable morbidity experience in Canada and Europe.
-This was partially offset by unfavorable life mortality and expense and fee-based experience across Canada, Europe and Capital and Risk Solutions, and unfavourable policyholder behaviour experience across all segments.
-The gains in 2019 were primarily a result of investment experience in Canada.
-These gains were partially offset by morbidity results in Canada and Europe, policyholder behaviour results in Canada and Europe, and expense and fee-based experience in Europe.
+Experience gains of \$174 in 2021 were \$119 higher than 2020.
+The gains in 2021 were primarily a result of positive investment experience, favourable morbidity experience in Canada and Europe and favourable annuitant mortality experience across all regions.
+This was partially offset by unfavourable life mortality experience in Capital and Risk Solutions and Europe, unfavourable expense and fee-based experience across all regions, property and casualty losses in Capital and Risk Solutions and unfavourable policyholder behaviour experience in Canada.
+The gains in 2020 were primarily a result of positive investment experience, favorable annuitant mortality experience across all regions, and favourable morbidity experience in Canada and Europe.
+This was partially offset by unfavorable life mortality, and unfavourable expense and fee-based experience and unfavourable policyholder behaviour experience across all segments.

-Management actions and changes in assumptions contributed \$261 to pre-tax earnings in 2020 compared to \$133 in 2019.
+Management actions and changes in assumptions contributed \$149 to pre-tax earnings in 2021 compared to \$261 in 2020.